Setting the Conditions for Success

 Concordia University of Edmonton (CUE) is entering a new period of growth and transformation, building on the momentum that has been generated over the past decade.

-Vision 2027 is a roadmap for President Tim Loreman’s second term, and will set the conditions for CUE to evolve, push boundaries, and reach our full potential.
+Vision 2027, published in 2021, is a roadmap for President and Vice-Chancellor Tim Loreman’s second term, and sets the conditions for CUE to evolve, push boundaries and reach our full potential.

 Staying True To Our Mission and Vision